-TO AGOLIMBLI

-DATE/ TOPIC/THEME/ HYMN Did it help you reflect upon something

-WHO LEAD?
-WHAT ASSEMBLY WAS ABOUT in a new way?

-YOUR What did you/the children learn?
-Do you feel that you / the other children

-INITIALS have been inspired to do something

-different as a result of the assembly
+DATE!
+TODIO/TUENE/ i DATE/ WHO LEAD?
+YOUR INITIALS TOPIC/THEME/ WHAT ASSEMBLY WAS ABOUT What did you/the children learn?
+HYMN Did it help you reflect upon something in a new way?
+Do you feel that you / the other children have been inspired to do something different as a result of the assembly today?

-today?

-Today.